 I have gone to the Perot on my own and with my class.
 It is fun for all!
 There are many hands-on experiences for kids, but also a lot of learning opportunities for adults.
 Expect to spend 3-4 hours exploring all it has to offer!

 Tip!
-On Thursday nights they have an adults-only event with live music and beer served throughout the museum.
+On select Thursday nights they have an adults-only event with live music and beer served throughout the museum.
 So fun!

-The museum is also included in the Dallas City Pass where you can save up to 50% on the city’s top 4 attractions!
+The museum is also included in the Dallas City Pass, where you can save up to 50% on the city’s top 4 attractions!

-Every Wednesday Dave and Busters has half-priced games (all day) and half-off drinks (after 9:00).
+Every Wednesday, Dave and Busters has half-priced games (all day) and half-off drinks (after 9:00).
 We can always spend a couple of hours playing games and choosing our prize.
 Again, fun for adults and kids!

 Ripley’s Believe it or Not is such a unique attraction near Dallas!
 There are actually 5 different attractions to explore on-site: The Odditorium, the Wax Museum, the Mirror Maze, the laser maze, and a 4-D ride.
 It is definitely enough to keep you entertained all day.